 Campus Green Fund Committee Process Document

 Approval Date: April 11, 2012, Associated Students Executive Board

-As enacted by agreement between the Edmonds Community College Board of Trustees and ASEdCC Executive Board on June 9, 2011, a fee has been assessed for each credit to all students starting on summer quarter 2011.
+As enacted by agreement between the Edmonds College Board of Trustees and ASEC Executive Board on June 9, 2011, a fee has been assessed for each credit to all students starting on summer quarter 2011.
 The purpose of the Sustainability Fee is to promote and educate the campus community on sustainable practices and create a more environmentally conscious college.
 A portion of the Sustainability Fee budget establishes a Campus Green Fund to be distributed through a grant awarding process.

 Campus Green Fund Mission